New! Exhibition "Cabu drawings of the Vel d'Hiv roundup"

 Scientific Commission: Laurent Joly, director of research at the CNRS.

-Coordination of the exhibition: Sophie Nagiscarde, manager of the cultural activities department, Shoah Memorial.
+Coordination of the exhibition: Sophie Nagiscarde, head of the cultural activities department, Shoah Memorial.

 Graphics and scenography: Michael Levin, Doc Levin.